 Allergies aren’t curable, but they can be controlled.
 Allergy & Asthma Centers S.C. understand that controlling allergies includes three methods: avoidance, medication, and desensitization shots (only in some cases).
 There are no quick fixes to allergies, and treating them requires patience, understanding, and compassion.
-When providing allergy treatments at our Greenfield, WI and Wauwatosa, WI locations, we work with you to create a plan to fit your lifestyle.
+When providing allergy treatments at our Wauwatosa, WI location, we work with you to create a plan to fit your lifestyle.
 We’ll provide you with educational materials and other helpful tools that guide you on how to best control and manage your allergies.
 You’re enabled to live with minimal or no interference from your allergies with these educational tools and prevention methods.

 Information About Allergy Shots